 Post-biopsy haemorrhage is detectable on multiparametric prostate MRI, particularly in the peripheral zone 2, as hyperintense areas on T1W sequences, due to the paramagnetic effect of methaemoglobin.

-Abnormal prostate tissue will appear darker on T1W (with corresponding low T2W signal and diffusion restriction), and will be outlined by the haemorrhage in the adjacent normal prostate, hence can help identify or delineate lesions 1,2.
+The abnormal prostate tissue will appear darker on T1W (with corresponding low T2W signal and diffusion restriction) and will be outlined by the haemorrhage in the adjacent normal prostate, hence can help identify or delineate lesions 1,2.

 Treatment and prognosis

 Alone, the positive predictive value (PPV) of this haemorrhage exclusion sign is about 50%, but with consideration of other features on other sequences, this can approach 95% for prostate cancer 3.
 This can be especially useful in the post-biopsy state, where post-biopsy changes are considered to reduce the diagnostic yield of MRI.

 - 1. Rosenkrantz AB, Taneja SS.
 Radiologist, be aware: ten pitfalls that confound the interpretation of multiparametric prostate MRI.
 AJR.
 American journal of roentgenology.
 202 (1): 109-20. doi:10.2214/AJR.13.10699 - Pubmed